Department of Biology

 Email: mrb339@georgetown.edu

 Meghan graduated from Furman University in 2021 with a double major in Biology and German Studies.
 At Furman, she worked in the Freeman lab, which examines sexual differences in neuroinflammation, the gut microbiome, and behavior in response to a high fat diet.
 Her undergraduate thesis looked at sexual dimorphisms of microglia on a high fat, high sucrose diet in the hippocampus.
 She is passionate about bridging the gap between current scientific research and social issues with particular interest in the neurobiology of stress and experience.
-At Georgetown, she is excited to join the He lab which explores the effects of experience on neuroplasticity.
+At Georgetown, she is excited to join the Huang lab.
+Her thesis research topic is related to remyelination and neuroprotection in a novel treatment for MS.

 In her free time, she enjoys biking, reading, traveling, and exploring the city.